Design and Construction

 Mr. Nolan directs internal and external communications related to outreach efforts for securing community support and regulatory approvals.
 He acts as the primary organizational contact for public and regulatory agencies, and represents the organization’s interests at public hearings.
 He monitors proposed and current laws, ordinances, and regulations that affect or might affect the organization.
 Mr. Nolan develops effective relationships and alliances with community groups, public agencies, and professional organizations.
 He takes action required to maintain and enhance the organization’s reputation for excellence in design, preservation, restoration and management.

 Mr. Nolan holds a Bachelor’s degree in Landscape Architecture from Cornell University.
-He is a registered landscape architect in New York State.
+He is a registered landscape architect in New York State and a Fellow of the American Society of Landscape Architects.